WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 #### Using Tuple Structs Without Named Fields to Create Different Types

 Rust also supports structs that look similar to tuples, called _tuple structs_.
 Tuple structs have the added meaning the struct name provides but don't have names associated with their fields; rather, they just have the types of the fields.

+Tuple structs are useful when you want to give the whole tuple a name and make the tuple a different type from other tuples, and when naming each field as in a regular struct would be verbose or redundant.

 For example, here we define and use two tuple structs named `Color` and `Point`:

 Filename: src/main.rs